platomik/mie-paa/2/README.md

 *Heuristic basics*

-We can base heuristic algorithm on priority queue.
+We can base heuristic algorithm on a priority queue.
 Just a small modification for the general BFS algorithm will give us more smarter and faster algorithm.

-*How to calculate metrika for each outcome sequence.*
+*How to calculate metrics for each outcome sequence.*

 One of the ways could be the difference (in absolute value) between the elements of genereated and target sequences.

 P=SUM(abs(Ci-Ti)); Ci - i-th element in a generated sequence; Ti - i-th element in the target sequence;

-As the result we will get priority for each generated sequence.
+As the result we get priority for each generated sequence.

 *Technique*